 What you must note if you are a beginner or a medium rider is the shape of the board, your riding style, and your body physique.
 These factors will help you figure out the best surfboard for you.
-But, since you are at the starting line, it would be best to stick to avoid shortboards and gun boards.
+But, since you are at the starting line, it would be best to stick to avoiding shortboards and gun boards.

 Shortboards and gun boards are not recommended to beginners as these require a certain level of expertise.
-Longboards measuring 8ft+ what you should start with.
+Longboards measuring 8ft+ are what you should start with.
 They offer plenty of stability and help you learn how to stand while also making it easier to paddle to waves.

 Stability is the most important thing when you are learning.
 A surfboard with good stability lets you paddle into the waves effortlessly.
 Buoyancy plays a significant role, too.
 Biggers boards offer these and more.
 Check out this list of best boards for beginners here.

 Used vs. New Surfboards